PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Experiments

 \subsection{2D Navier-Stokes equation}

-We first evaluate our approach on the 2D incompressible Navier-Stokes equation with a Reynolds number of 1,000 and forcing term $f(x,y)=0.1\sin(2\pi(x+y))+\cos(2\pi(x+y))$ (Appendix \ref{app:exp_detail:nse}).
-This system exhibits complex vorticity dynamics and is widely used as a benchmark for fluid simulation.
+We first evaluate our approach on the 2D incompressible Navier-Stokes equation with a Reynolds number of 1,000 and forcing term $f(x,y)=0.1\sin(2\pi(x+y))+\cos(2\pi(x+y))$ (more details are in the Appendix) This system exhibits complex vorticity dynamics and is widely used as a benchmark for fluid simulation.

 \paragraph{Experimental Setup.} We train our models on a dataset of 1,000 trajectories generated from Gaussian random initial vorticity fields $\omega_0 \sim \mathcal{N}\left(0,8^{3}(-\Delta+64 I)^{-4.0}\right)$, simulated on a $64\times64$ grid with a time step of 0.01.
 For the PDE residual formulation, we employ a semi-implicit Crank-Nicolson scheme with explicit advection and implicit diffusion terms.
 We evaluate performance on 64 test trajectories, each simulated for 1,000 time steps.